Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Year and program - Possibly redundant information.
 If you're applying through Waterlooworksn't, then the application package will have your year and program.
 If not, then your Education section will be first (as stated below).
 Kris Sousa thinks it's worthwhile.
 Up to you.

 * Contact and information - Icons can be used as separators and they look nicer than e.g. "Email:".
-Make sure to hyperlink, but for the displayed text you can drop the protocol ("https://") and "www" e.g. [linkedin.com/](https://www.linkedin.com/).
+Make sure to hyperlink, but for the displayed text you can drop the protocol ("https://" and "www") (e.g. [linkedin.com/](https://www.linkedin.com/)).

     * Email - This should be your UW email, and should be "first.last@uwaterloo.ca" or something similar.
 You can set this in WatIAM.